How to Fix Pixelated Videos to Crystal-Clear Quality Instantly

 YouCam Enhance

-YouCam Enhance lets you fix pixelated video on iPhone and online.
-It uses AI video enhancement technology to automatically remove pixilation, sharpen blurry visuals, restore lost details, and improve resolution.
+YouCam Enhance lets you fix pixelated video on iPhone, Android, and online.
+It uses AI video enhancement technology to automatically remove pixilation, sharpen blurry visuals, restore lost details, and improve video quality.
 In my tests, I found that even though it's just an online tool, the quality of the unpixelated video was exceptionally good.
 To better check the depixelated video quality, here I will use the online editor to show you how to unpixelate a video.

 Step 1.
-Download the app on your iPhone.
+Download the app on your iPhone or Android.
 To use the online enhancer, go to the YouCam website here.

 Step 2.
 Click the Choose a Video button and upload the pixelated video from your computer.